RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/58-HEB.md

 <sup>10</sup> And, Thou, Lord, in the beginning hast laid the foundation of the earth; and the heavens are the works of thine hands:
 <sup>11</sup> They shall perish; but thou remainest; and they all shall wax old as doth a garment;
 <sup>12</sup> And as a vesture shalt thou fold them up, and they shall be changed: but thou art the same, and thy years shall not fail.
-<sup>13</sup> But to which of the angels said he at any time, Sit on my right hand, until I make thine enemies thy footstool ?
+<sup>13</sup> But to which of the angels said he at any time, Sit on my right hand, until I make thine enemies thy footstool?
 <sup>14</sup> Are they not all ministering spirits, sent forth to minister for them who shall be heirs of salvation?
 ## Chapter 2